Methods of Assessing

 You can find authentic documents to use for assessment purposes by visiting employers, by clipping articles from newspapers or magazines, or by picking up forms and pamphlets from doctors’ and lawyers’ offices.
 Gathering authentic materials for a variety of learners can be very time-consuming for individual practitioners.
-Two free websites that can help with this are:

 - Why would you use different assessment tools depending on the learner’s goal or literacy level?

 - Make a chart of the assessment tools you presently use.
 Include the tool name and the competencies, levels and goal paths for which it is most suitable.
 Now rate them using the informal – formal range.
 Where do most of your tools fall on the range?